 Simply recollect those ambitious thoughts when you had started this business and all the nice changes it can bring to your life.
 We need to constantly harness the power that comes out of positive thinking.
-Maintain a healthy environment like keeping your desk clean and organized.
+Maintain a healthy environment, like keeping your desk clean and organized.
 Are you surrounded by negative and lazy people, then take appropriate action?

 Managing Finances / Budgeting:

 Growth and expenses are like two ends of a rope with your brain in the center.
 Each of them pulling your brain towards itself.
-Faster growth could erode finances too fast, being too conservative could halt your growth.
+Faster growth could erode finances too fast; being too conservative could halt your growth.

 Keeping your Head Cool:

-Outbursts can only do harm, then cannot undo what has already happened.
+Outbursts can only do harm, they cannot undo what has already happened.
 Not meeting a target does not mean you need to get terribly upset on an employee, client, vendor or even with yourself.
 Think practically, we all are humans and mistakes do happen.
-Why was the target not achieved, it’s possible that you are being extremely bullish for a task that needs more time and resources.
+Why was the target not achieved, it’s possible that you are extremely bullish for a task that needs more time and resources.
 When things go wrong, keep your head cool and see how things could have been done differently.
 Learn to let go things.

 Success takes time:

 It’s completely normal to become restless even though you may have been putting your entire energy and time into your small business.
 Success takes its own sweet time.
-May be you are missing out on a introducing a feature that would make you stand apart from your competitors.
+May be you are missing out on introducing a feature that would make you stand apart from your competitors.